You thought the random Toronto video I made was random? You were right. But this is even more random.

 I missed some of the more exciting moments and didn’t end up getting any footage at all at Folkway, mostly because of the bag of douche who kept wailing on an electric guitar in a very loud and masturbatory way until just before we left to grab a bite to eat.
 He must have gone on for something like forty-five minutes, pretty much nonstop.
 No one else in the store could hear anything they tried to play.
 At all.
 Talk about having no respect for other customers who are actually there to buy something (this guy didn’t leave with a guitar, or an amp, or even a set of strings as far as I could see).

-All in all, though the video is as random as it gets and most of the cheesy fade effects I implemented don’t seem to have taken, while the clip of everyone’s food looks all distorted like it’s on drugs, it was a fun day.
-Normally it’s just me and Johnny Smith, but this time Travis came along and we met up with my partner in smoo once we hit Guelph.
+All in all, though the video is as random as it gets and most of the cheesy fade effects I implemented don’t seem to have taken, and the bit showing everyone’s food looks all distorted like it’s on drugs, it was a fun day.
+It’s just me and Johnny Smith on most of these jaunts, but this time Travis came along and we met up with my partner in smoo once we hit Guelph.
 It was kind of an adventure.

-Travis and I both ended up leaving with new guitars, which was kind of inevitable.
+Travis and I both ended up leaving with new guitars.
+It was inevitable.
 We were both on the fence…until we fell off.
 Believe me, I know the last thing I need any more of at this point is guitars.
 But sometimes an instrument just speaks to you.
 And it says, “Whoa.
 I’m wooden.
 Buy me.”

-We’ll ignore for he moment how Keanu Reeves often says the same thing.
+We’ll ignore for the moment how Keanu Reeves often says the very same thing.

 I was able to justify grabbing this guitar because (a) I wanted a guitar I could dedicate to open C and/or standard tuning (every guitar that once lived in standard tuning over here has drifted elsewhere, and I’m not sure which guitars of mine would work well in open C), (b) it’s a 1932 Washburn 5200, cheaper than the last one of its kind I saw at Folkway, which i liked a lot and probably would have bought if it had been a few hundred dollars less, (c) it looks quite a bit like the guitar Nick Drake is sometimes seen holding in pictures, and (d) DIRTY MARSHMALLOW.